-1. Navigate to the Define access code parameter ($\rightarrow \implies 137$).
+1. Navigate to the Define access code parameter ($\rightarrow \square$ 137).

 - 2. Define a 16-digit (max.) numeric code as the access code. - 3.
-Enter the access code again in the Confirm access code parameter (→ 🗎 137) to confirm. - └ The web browser switches to the login page. - - If the access code is lost: Resetting the access code $\rightarrow \triangleq 142$. - The Access status parameter shows which user role the user is currently logged in with. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \cong 58$
+Enter the access code again in the Confirm access code parameter (→ 🗎 137) to confirm. - └ The web browser switches to the login page. - - If the access code is lost: Resetting the access code $\rightarrow \square$ 142. - The Access status parameter shows which user role the user is currently logged in with. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \triangleq 58$